Yahnich/yahnich.github.io/README.md

 ## Spectre
 * Reworked Desolate.
 Now always deals some Pure damage to the enemy attacked.
 If there are no allies within 325 units of the attack target, the damage is tripled.
-* Reworked Trauma into Splinter.
+* Reworked Trauma into Haunt.
 No longer a stacking, armor reducing debuff.
-Spectre empowers herself, while Splinter is active, Desolate always deals triple damage, Spectre attacks all living, enemy heroes on the map every time she attacks an enemy.
-This means if her primary attack target is a hero, that hero is attacked twice, once by Spectre and once by the Splinter attack.
+Spectre empowers herself, while Haunt is active, Desolate always deals triple damage, Spectre attacks all living, enemy heroes on the map every time she attacks an enemy.
+This means if her primary attack target is a hero, that hero is attacked twice, once by Spectre and once by the Haunt attack.
 For the duration, all of Spectre's attacks apply an armor-reducing debuff.
-* Splinter cooldown is 120/110/100/90/80/70
+* Haunt cooldown is 120/110/100/90/80/70
-* Splinter duration is 5/6/7/8/9/10
+* Haunt duration is 5/6/7/8/9/10
-* Splinter armor reduction is -4/-5/-6/-7/-8/-9/-10
+* Haunt armor reduction is -4/-5/-6/-7/-8/-9
-* Splinter armor reduction duration is 5 seconds.
+* Haunt armor reduction duration is 5 seconds.
+* While Haunt is active, Reality becomes castable.
+Reality can be used to teleport to any hero.
+If the unit is an enemy, they will become your attack target.
 * Added Scepter Ability: Shadow Step.
 Shadow Step allows Spectre to target a unit and instantly teleport in front of them.
-She throws a Spectral Dagger towards the unit and for 5 seconds afterwards, she benefits from Splinter.
+She throws a Spectral Dagger towards the unit and for 5 seconds afterwards, she benefits from Haunt.
 * Shadow Step cooldown is 40
 * Shadow Step mana cost is 180
+* Lv10 Talent +50 All Stats to +200 All Stats.

 ## Sven
 * Great Cleave bonus strength from 40/80/150/300/500/800/1200 to 60/120/190/450/700/1300/2200